 It was noted that prevalence of LDL cholesterol levels was high in urban area as compared to rural area.
 To verify the outcomes, statistical analysis was executed which exhibited the non-significant association between dyslipidemia and urban vs rural area among population suffering from total cholesterol at p≤0.005.
 No statistical difference was found between two (as shown in table 2)

-Table 2 To determine the statistical association between LDL Cholesterol levels and urban vs rural area.
+Table 2.
+To determine the statistical association between LDL Cholesterol levels and urban vs rural area.